At Virtual Summit, World Leaders Pledge $298 Million In Aid To Lebanon

 Among attendees were officials with some 30 international bodies and nations, including President Trump, who had announced his participation on Twitter.

 Reuters quotes Macron's office as saying the approximately $298 million would not be conditional on governmental reforms in Lebanon, but longer-term support would be.
-During Sunday's summit, Macron urged Lebanon's leaders to act in the best interests of the country, making apparent allusion to outrage at the country's ruling class following the blast.
+During Sunday's summit, Macron urged Lebanon's leaders to act in the best interest of the country, making apparent allusion to outrage at the country's ruling class following the blast.

 "It is up to the authorities of the country to act so that the country does not sink, and to respond to the aspirations that the Lebanese people are expressing right now, legitimately, in the streets of Beirut," Macron said, according to a translation by France 24.